Jones Matrix Characterization of Optical Elements via Evolutionary Algorithms: Introduction

 Recently, Garza-Soto et al.~\cite{Garza-Soto} proposed a traditional search method to characterize the Jones matrix of an optical element.
 The proposed method takes advantage of the Jones matrix representation, given that a matrix can be reconstructed from its eigenvectors and eigenvalues.
 Therefore, optical elements can be characterized through their eigenvectors, also known as eigenpolarizations~\cite{Lopez-Mago}.
 Interestingly, the eigenpolarizations of a Jones matrix can be orthogonal or non-orthogonal.
 If the eigenpolarizations are mutually orthogonal, the Jones matrix is said to be homogeneous.
 Otherwise, the Jones matrix is said to be inhomogeneous.

 Figure~\ref{fig:Poincare-HI} shows the interferometric visibility for arbitrary homogeneous and inhomogeneous optical elements over the Poincaré sphere representing the input polarization state.
 In an interferometric experiment (as shown below in Fig.~\ref{fig:arrangement}), the ``reference beam" interferes with the ``probe beam" that interacts with the sample.
 The resulting interference contains information about the sample which can be extracted by measuring the visibility of the interference pattern.
 Figure~\ref{fig:homogeneous} illustrates that homogeneous optical elements have orthogonal maximums instead of the inhomogeneous case in Fig.~\ref{fig:inhomogeneous}, where the maximums' locations are non-orthogonal.
 Consequently, their location is not so clear at first sight.
-Furthermore, for the case of inhomogeneous optical elements there are two possible scenarios, either the eigenpolarizations may be located along a great circle over the Poincaré sphere or in a circle parallel to a great circle.
-Plus, the visibility of the eigenpolarizations of the system could correspond to maximum and minimum visibility or maximum visibility for both eigenpolarizations.
-Thus, inhomogeneous matrices have more complex properties, which are still a subject of study today~\cite{Gutierrez-Vega2020}.
-In other words, the characterization of inhomogeneous optical elements may require the finding of a pair of vectors with conflicting objective values corresponding to the states of maximum and minimum visibility.
-On the other hand, homogeneous optical elements can be characterized more easily by finding only one eigenvector of the system corresponding to a maximum value of visibility, since the other eigenvector can be derived mathematically.
+The characterization of inhomogeneous optical elements may require the finding of a pair of vectors with conflicting objective values corresponding to the states of maximum and minimum visibility.
+Thus, inhomogeneous matrices have more complex properties and are still a subject of study today~\cite{Gutierrez-Vega2020}.
+On the other hand, the theoretical foundations for homogeneous optical elements is well understood in such way that they can be characterized by finding only one eigenvector of the system corresponding to a maximum value of visibility, since the other eigenvector can be derived mathematically.

+In this sense, the results obtained from a characterization method for homogeneous optical elements can be compared with those derived mathematically to test the accuracy of the characterization method.
+Therefore, due to the lack of theoretical foundations with respect of the inhomogeneous matrices, in this study we focus on the optimization of the characterization of homogeneous optical elements with the goal to develop a more robust method that outperforms the only current characterization technique.